 (e) Subrogation Rights.
 The following provision should be added as a new Section 5.8:

 5.8 “Subrogation.
 In addition to all of the other remedies provided for herein, in the case of an Event of Default by Party B hereunder (a “Party B Event of Default”), Party A shall, without further notice, presentment, demand, or instrument, all of which are expressly waived, be and become immediately subrogated and succeed to any and all rights of Party B against any and all of the Operating Utilities with respect to this Agreement, including indemnification and any other rights against the Operating Utilities provided for under the Agency Agreement, and Party A shall thereupon be entitled to assert all such rights directly against the Operating Utilities for its own account.
-Following a Party B Event of Default, Party B shall not independently assert any such rights under the Agreement against the Operating Utilities without the express prior written consent of Party A and shall cooperate fully with Party A in its exercise of said rights and remedies as granted and assigned to Party A in this Section 5.8, including, upon request of Party A; allowing Party A to bring an action against the Operating Utilities in Party B's name and with Party B's full cooperation therein, and (ii) executing instruments of assignment or other documents as Party A may reasonably request to give full force and effect to the rights and remedies provided in this Section 5.8.
+Following a Party B Event of Default, Party B shall not independently assert any such rights under the Agreement against the Operating Utilities without the express prior written consent of Party A and shall cooperate fully with Party A in its exercise of said rights and remedies as granted and assigned to Party A in this Section 5.8, and executing instruments of assignment or other documents as Party A may reasonably request to give full force and effect to the rights and remedies provided in this Section 5.8.
 The rights and remedies provided in this Section 5.8 are in addition to and cumulative of the other rights and remedies provided to Party A under the Agreement, and the exercise of one or more other such rights or remedies shall not prejudice or impair the concurrent or subsequent exercise of any other right or remedy.

 Events of Default.
 Section 5.1(h)(ii) is hereby amended as follows: "and such failure shall not be remedied within five (5) Business Days after written notice".